-Chickpea Coconut Curry is a delicious vegan dinner that’s full of flavor.
+Chickpea Coconut Curry is a delicious vegetarian dinner that’s full of flavor.
 With garlic, cumin, turmeric, ginger, garam masala, coconut milk, and chickpeas.

 CHICKPEA COCONUT CURRY